Jackie Robinson Day: 2004

 In March 2004, Baseball Commissioner Bud Selig announced that Major League Baseball would honor Robinson on April 15 as "Jackie Robinson Day".
 He made the announcement with Sharon Robinson, the daughter of Jackie Robinson.
 The first Jackie Robinson Day was on April 15, 2004.
 That day was a start to an annual tradition throughout Major League Baseball and an inspirational reminder about what happened on that day exactly 57 years earlier when Jackie Robinson became a Major League Baseball player.
 The day would be the first official league-wide Jackie Robinson Day, having festivities taking place at all 13 ballparks where Major League games were scheduled to be played.

 "I have often stated that baseball's proudest moment and its most powerful social statement came on April 15, 1947 when Jackie Robinson first set foot on a Major League Baseball field", said Selig.
 "On that day, Jackie brought down the color barrier and ushered in the era in which baseball became the true national pastime.
 Fifty years after that historic event, in April 1997, I was proud to join Rachel Robinson and President Bill Clinton at Shea Stadium to honor Jackie by retiring his uniform number 42 in perpetuity.
 By establishing April 15 as 'Jackie Robinson Day' throughout Major League Baseball, we are further ensuring that the incredible contributions and sacrifices he made — for baseball and society — will not be forgotten."

 It began that Thursday morning with Sharon Robinson, ringing the ceremonial Opening Bell at the New York Stock Exchange.
-Rachel Robinson (Jackie Robinson's wife), officials from the Major League Baseball foundation, and officials of the Jackie Robinson Foundation (JRF) took part in the special ceremony honoring Jackie Robinson.
+Rachel Robinson (Jackie Robinson's wife and 1973 creator of the Jackie Robinson Foundation), officials from the Major League Baseball foundation, and officials of the Jackie Robinson Foundation (JRF) took part in the special ceremony honoring Jackie Robinson.
 Festivities took place in the 13 ballparks that had scheduled games that day.
 The balls had a "42" logo on each of them for the games that day.
 Jackie Robinson Foundation scholars threw out the ceremonial first pitch prior to each game.
 "I'm very happy my son is in Boston today, we're happy that the scholars and family are at different clubs and look forward to expanding the celebration as the years go on", Robinson said.
 "And also continuing to come up with creative ways to reach out to the African-American community and bring them into this wonderful game of baseball that we all love."